weilingx46/workshop-sassy-hugo/README.md

 Let's try it out.
 Use `hugo new posts/post-name.md` to create a couple more posts and add some content.
 You should see that the new archetype is in use.

-In each post you had previously, you will need to add a new field to the frontmatter.
+**In each post you had previously, you will need to add the `type: "post"` field to the frontmatter.
-This field is in our new archetype, but was not in the default.
+This field is in our new archetype, but was not in the default when those posts were created.

-`type: "post"`

 Now we can get to building out our theme a bit.